ibm-cloud-docs/account/catalog-suspend-version.md

 If you need to remove a version of your software that's published to your account, you can suspend it for a short time without permanently deleting or deprecating it.
 Suspending a product can be useful if, for example, you discover a bug or a vulnerability in your product that must be investigated before more users install it.
 {: shortdesc}

-Suspending your product will not permanently delete it from the {{site.data.keyword.cloud_notm}} catalog.
+Suspending your product will not permanently delete it from the {{site.data.keyword.cloud}} catalog.
 If you need to permanently delete your product, deprecate it instead.
 {: note}

 Complete the following steps to suspend your version: